neomaxzero/blog/src/posts/2020/life-chaos-exploration-and-technology.md

 You can answer yes or no to each of this questions, I know.
 But have you really tried it?
 The more away you are from the field you are in (your comfort zone) your discovery process enlarge it, the more chaos you bring to your life because _each of these_ can change your career if you _really_ like it.

 > If you find more happiness than what you have with what you are currently doing.
-You probably will do something about it
+You should probably do something about it and you probably will.

-I don't want to encourage people to GO CHANGE, I want you to think, I'm constantly checking what do makes me happy today.
+I don't want to encourage people to GO CHANGE, I want you to **think**, I'm constantly checking what do makes me happy today.
 In my spare time I also experiment and try to go out of my comfort zone as much as I can.
-I find fascinating people that came from other completely unrelated fields like Dancers, Doctors, Biologists.
-These people know how to explore, and take big risks.
+I find fascinating people that come from other completely unrelated fields like Dancers, Doctors, Biologists.
+These people know how to explore and take big risks.

 Ask yourself bigger questions, explore more, re-define yourself over and over again and be happy!

 ## Conclusion

-When we are learning how to learn, we learn about chaos, and how to control it.
+When we are learning how to learn we learn about chaos and how to control it.
 We should also learn about how to create it back and use it on our favor.

 You probably already have enough chaos in your life, but consider that you could probably use this as your new power.
-Next time chaos is consuming your time and energy, think about how deliberately this happen.
-Maybe you discover what makes your really happy. :D
+Next time chaos is consuming your time and energy, think about how deliberately this happens.
+Maybe you discover what make you really happy. :D

 I'm very interested if you deliberately use chaos, _chaos management_ is not a thing yet but I think it should.
 What do you think?